yhan337-alt/Making-journal/journal-pages/week-10.md

 #### 1. Project Development (Making Black Box)

 ![data](../assets/week-10/red.png)
-*Figure X. Development of the Black Box prototype, including the hand opening, black exterior covering, and added fabric to conceal the interior.
+*Figure 11.
+Development of the Black Box prototype, the cut the hand hole*

 Before I make the black box, the first task was creating a hole large enough for participants to place their hands inside the box.
-My father helped cut a circular hole in the side of the box.
+My father helped cut a hole in the side of the box.
 The hole was made large enough to accommodate larger hands as well.

 ![data](../assets/week-10/fa.png)
-*Figure X. Development of the Black Box prototype black exterior covering
+*Figure 12.
+Development of the Black Box prototype black wrapping covering*

 Afterwards, I covered the box with crumpled black wrapping paper.
 The use of crumpled material was intentional.
 It helps make the box feel unclear and partly hidden.
 After cutting, I noticed that the large hole made it possible to see inside the box, which reduced the sense of concealment.

 ![data](../assets/week-10/vc.png)
-*Figure X. Development of the Black Box prototype black exterior covering
+*Figure 13.
+Development of the Black Box prototype attached fabric*

-To solve this, I attached fabric around the opening inside the box so that participants could not see the interior while still being able to comfortably interact with the materials.
+To solve this, I attached fabric around the hole inside the box so that participants could not see the interior while still being able to comfortably interact with the materials.

 ---

 After finishing the box, I placed the materials selected through testing inside.
 Since the surface of coarse sandpaper can be irritating, cut it into small pieces and attach it with spacing to prevent injury to participants.
 This adjustment ensured safe use while maintaining tactile stimulation.

 ![data](../assets/week-10/sk.png)
-*Figure X.skect
+*Figure 14.
+Skectch of black box inside*
 ![data](../assets/week-10/my.png)
-*Figure X. Development of the Black Box prototype black exterior covering
+*Figure 15.
+Black Box inside*

 Additionally, the interior design of the black box was intended to create an environment reminiscent of an actual classroom.
 The materials were attached and finished according to the sketch.